NDAB20006U Econometrics B (ØkB)

 The re-exam consists of two parts:

-1. (Re-)submission of the exam assignment (term paper)
+1. (Re-)submission of the revised mandatory assignment.

 Criteria for exam assesment